What Is The Roku? The Streaming Device Explained

 This type of service by the way is called OTT; or in other words, Over The Top service.
 It’s supported on most major playback devices.

 So other than that, if you wanted to use it, all you would do is use the native Sling TV app (or the web page) and go from there.
-On the basic plan you can stream on one device, and with the upgraded plan, you can stream on 3 devices simultaneously.
+On the basic plan you can stream on one device, & with the upgraded plan, you can stream on 3 devices simultaneously.

 Why I Like It